sam-burden-heroku/kafka-connect-mirromaker/README.md

     ```
     curl localhost:28082/connectors
     ```
-    If there is an error you can delete and create the connector.
-To delete run:
+    If there is an error you can delete and recreate the connector.
+To delete a connector run:
     ```
     curl -X DELETE localhost:28082/connectors/test_mirror
     ```